marcastel/snitch/README.md

 the time -- and by the way, so-called _private surfing_ is not really private because it makes the assumption websites are _friendly_, which evidently they are not.

 I hate smartphones, tablets and Microsoft Windows.
-I love UNIX and macOS for being the last lands of freedom.
+I love UNIX and POSIX macOS for being the last lands of freedom.
 I don't want every other process on my computer calling home every couple of minutes and transfering information I have no control over.
+On
-On UNIX I rely on the [AIT framework][ait-framework], which also operates on macOS.
-On macOS I further rely on [Little Snitch] to control all outgoing communications from any program or service.
+UNIX I rely on the [AIT framework][ait-framework], which also operates on macOS.
+On macOS I also rely on [Little Snitch][little-snitch] to control all outgoing communications from any program or service.

-## Rulesets
+## Rule groups

-Little Snitch is an essential security component on my laptops and workstations -- and probably a reason why I resist adopting smartphones and tablets, which are for me, the most unsecure platforms one could possibly imagine in a world of pervasive tracking of all you online activities.
 While Little Snitch is a great piece of software and does its job nicely, it is a real pain to manage and maintain you rules.
-This repository is here to assist in the management and maintenance of such rules.

-My [Little Snitch] rulesets for shared configurations across workstations.
+The purpose of this repository is to manage and maintain rule groups which can be easily subscribed to from within the application.

 | List      | Subscription URL       | Purpose                                                                                   |
 | --------- | ---------------------- | ----------------------------------------------------------------------------------------- |